occamLab/invisible-map-generation/README.md

     The symptom is an optimized graph where the odometry path is squished and the tags are nowhere near where they should be.
     Adjusting the weights currently seems to do nothing.

-    For example, commenting out the lines that optimize the graph in `test_json.py` yields the following unoptimized graph:
+    For example, commenting out the lines that optimize the graph in `test_json.py` yields the following unoptimized graph, which looks good:

     ![unoptimized graph](img/unoptimized.png)

-    However, the optimized graph from `test_json.py` looks like this:
+    However, the optimized graph from `test_json.py` looks like this, which somehow moved all of the tag vertices away from the odometry ones and compressed the path:

     ![optimized graph](img/optimized.png)